ans-group/docs.ukfast.co.uk/source/network/firewalls/VPNUsers.md

 Fill in the fields given and select the group-policy you would like applying to the new user (there may only be one in the list).
 Then click add user.

-Please note, the change is not made to the firewall until you click "Apply Changes".
+Please note, the change is not made to the firewall until you click **Apply Changes**.

 ## Editing an existing User